-Resperate is a FDA-approved portable device for slow-paced breathing sessions.
-It had 10 clinical trials on patients with hypertension and could lead to moderate reduction in blood pressure ...
+Resperate is an FDA-approved portable device for slow-paced breathing sessions.
+It had 10 clinical trials on patients with hypertension and could lead to a moderate reduction in blood pressure ...

 Powerbreathe is a breathing device used, as the authors and creators claim, to train inspiratory muscles only.
-It is mostly used for sport performance, but there are medical applications as well.
+It is mostly used for sports performance, but there are medical applications as well.

 Expand-A-Lung breathing resistance exerciser is a more recent breathing trainer used to strengthen respiratory muscles due to resistance, which can be regulated.w

 PowerLung is a device that creates resistance during both inhalations and exhalations.
 PowerLung has some popularity, especially among athletes...

 Ultrabreathe: Review of Ultrabreathe Breathing Device suggests that, as with other Western devices, there is one missing factor in training and analysis of effects.